ahmetmutlugun/ahmetmutlugun/README.md

 ### Hi there 👋

-- 👾 I’m currently working on Discord Bots
+- 👾 I’m currently working with Python and Swift for my projects
-- 🐍 I’m currently learning Python and Flask
+- 🐍 I’m currently learning Swift 🕊️ and Rust 🦀
 - 📫 How to reach me: ahmet.mutlugun@gmail.com
 - 😄 Pronouns: he/him
 - 🔑 Fun fact: I collect keychains